 Where will you find the time you need for this course?

-Before you begin this course, you should create a learning calendar for one week.
+Before beginning this course, you should create a one-week learning calendar.

 Identify and reserve time for reading and reviewing course notes, completing problem sets, completing group work, and studying for exams.
-To help you do this you should think about how you use your time during the week overall, including coursework, job commitments, and study time.
-Make sure you are also realistic about when you will need social and personal time!
+To help you do this, consider how you use your time during the week, including coursework, job commitments, and study time.
+Ensure you are realistic about when you will need social and personal time!

 - How does your role as a learner fit with your other roles?

 - What are the time requirements for your multiple roles (such as learning, work, leisure, and health)?

 - How will your role as a learner affect the time you have available for other activities and interests?